 - The Taste of Maryland: Art Collecting in Maryland 1800-1934.
 The Walters Art Gallery, Baltimore.
 1984.

 - Botanical Delights: Floral Motifs in 19th-Century Art.
-Strathmore Hall Art Center, North Bethesda; Academy of the Arts, Easton, Easton; Government House, Annapolis.
+Government House, Annapolis; Strathmore Hall Art Center, North Bethesda; Academy Art Museum, Easton.
 1998-1999.

 Provenance Mary J. Morgan; Mary J. Morgan Sale, American Art Association, New York, March 3-15, 1886, no. 156; Hermann Schaus Sale, American Art Galleries, New York, January 15-17, 1912, lot 212 [as "The Tulip Craze"]; Thomas Footer, Cumberland, 1912, by purchase [Mr. J. C. (or G.) Evans as agent]; Mrs. Cephas H. Glass [his daughter], 1923, by gift; Mrs. Cyril Keene, by inheritance; Walters Art Museum, 1983, by bequest.

 Inscriptions "J.L.
 Gérôme" at right of lower center

 Credit Gift of Mrs. Cyril W. Keene, 1983